stonewalljones/hfyEbook/README.md

     };

-Any subsequent filter will not be applied until the preceding filter calls its supplied "next" function.
+Any subsequent filter will not be applied until the preceding filter calls its supplied "next()" function.
 Consequently, the following is valid:

     function apply(params, next)
     {